MUSC Bulletin | College of Medicine

 Grading Policy in the COM1 & COM2 Integrated Curriculum

-The Honors/Pass/Fail System: Student grades are reported to the registrar at the end of each semester.
-You will receive a semester grade for each of the four themes and the grade will be recorded as H, P, or F. Grades are achieved as follows:
+The Honors/Pass//No Pass System: Student grades are reported to the registrar at the end of each semester.
+You will receive a semester grade for each of the four themes and the grade will be recorded as H, P, or NP.
+Grades are achieved as follows:

 Average of Scored Evaluations*

 Or failure to complete professional and/or academic responsiblities (regardless of the score.)

 Block exams: At the close of each of the blocks, students will take a fully integrated objective exam.
 Questions from subject matter of each of the themes are co-mingled and, in some cases, clustered under a single clinical scenario.
 The block exam is designed to reflect USMLE Step 1 exam structure.
 (Multiple self-assessment practice quizzes during each block.
 The quizzes will introduce the type and format of questions you will find on the block exams.
 Students’ graded responses on the block exam are sorted to provide theme grades which are reported to the student as a raw score and % grade.
 Block exam scores are combined with scores from theme-specific graded activities to provide the final grades for the semester.

 - Successfully meeting all deadlines for on campus assignments and off campus appointments with senior mentors